Statistics Act: Legal requirement

 Refusal to provide information: ...are liable on summary conviction to a fine not exceeding five hundred dollars or/and to imprisonment for a term not exceeding three months.

 In the event of a voluntary survey, "the Minister may, by order, authorize the obtaining, for a particular purpose, of information, other than information for a census of population or agriculture, on a voluntary basis, but where such information is requested section 31 does not apply in respect of a refusal or neglect to furnish the information."
 1980-81-82-83, c.
 47, s.
 41.

-Other legislation relating to this act include:
+Other legislation relating to this act includes: